Former Maruti Suzuki MD Jagdish Khattar no more

-New Delhi, April 26 (IANS) Former bureaucrat and Managing Director of automobile major Maruti Suzuki Jagdish Khattar passed away on Monday.
+New Delhi: Former bureaucrat and Managing Director of automobile major Maruti Suzuki Jagdish Khattar passed away on Monday.

 According to reports, Khattar suffered a heart attack.